private-lazy-val/react-stellar-burger/README.md

 - Websocket middleware
 - Custom hooks
 - Drag and Drop
-- HTML5 / CSS / JS
+- HTML5 / CSS / JS / TS
 - Webpack

-For package dependencies and project scripts, refer to the `package.json` file in the project's root directory.
+## Branches

+This repository contains two primary branches, each catering to a different version of the project:

+- **Main**: This branch hosts the `TypeScript` version of the project.

+- **Javascript-version**: For those preferring `JavaScript`, this branch contains the JavaScript version of the project.
+I try my best to keep it in sync with the main branch functionalities.